This camera manual library is for reference

 (1/2and 1 second) always wait for the shutter mechanism to run down fully before working the plunger again.

-- you would only get blurred pictures.
-The release button is threaded inside to
+jerk it - you would only get blurred pictures.
+The release button is threaded

-shutter lock prevents double exposures as well as blank (unexposed) frames.
-The
+The automatic shutter lock prevents double exposures as well as blank (unexposed)

-shutter is tensioned only after a previous exposure; equally, the release button
+frames.
+The shutter is tensioned only after a previous exposure; equally,

-can be worked only after the combi-plunger has been pressed down.
+the release button can be worked only after the combi-plunger has been pressed

 SINGLE SHOTS